Stuttering frog

 The stuttering frog (Mixophyes balbus) is a large species of frog that inhabits temperate and sub-tropical rainforest and wet sclerophyll forest in Australia.

 Distribution

-This frog's historical distribution ranged from the Timbarra River near Drake in northern New South Wales, to the Cann River catchment in eastern Victoria and covered an area of approximately 110 000 km².
-Populations south of Sydney have declined dramatically and the Victorian populations are believed to be extinct.
-It has also disappeared from a number of sites in NSW where it was once common.
-It occurs at altitudes between 20 m and 1400 m.
-In the north of its range the species occurs only at high altitudes while in the south both upland and lowland populations have been recorded.
+Until 2023, this species was thought conspecific with the southern stuttering frog (M. australis).
+Following taxonomic revision, this species is thought to be endemic to New South Wales, ranging from the Timbarra River near Drake, south to the northern Macleay River catchment.
+It occurs at altitudes between 600 m and 1400 m.
+Unlike M. australis, the species occurs only at high altitudes.

 Description

 This frog can reach up to 80 mm in length.
 Its dorsal surface is brown and diffuses laterally to merge with a pale yellow on the ventral surface.
 An irregular shaped blotch starts between the eyes and finishes mid-dorsal and may be broken up.
 There is a dark head stripe that starts before the nostril as a triangle, it then continues from the nostril to the eye, then from the eye over the tympanum and finishes over the shoulder.
 The tympanum is slightly oval shaped and distinct.
 The iris is light blue, diffusing into gold above the pupil and dark brown below.
 The 4-6 bars on the hind limbs are pale and indistinct.
 Toes are three quarters webbed and fingers are free from webbing.